aws-samples/eks-blueprints-actions-workflow/CONTRIBUTING.md

 Looking at the existing issues is a great way to find something to contribute on.
 As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any 'help wanted' issues is a great place to start.

-## Code of Conduct

-This project has adopted the [Amazon Open Source Code of Conduct](https://aws.github.io/code-of-conduct).
-For more information see the [Code of Conduct FAQ](https://aws.github.io/code-of-conduct-faq) or contact opensource-codeofconduct@amazon.com with any additional questions or comments.

 ## Security issue notifications

 If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
-Please do **not** create a public github issue.
+Please do **not*- create a public github issue.

 ## Licensing